neapsix/neapsix.github.io/content/posts/2022/20220724_Setting_Up_Bhyve_With_Ansible.md

 date: 2022-07-24T00:00:00-06:00
 ---

-This weekend, I moved the system setup for my virtualization server into Ansible, and I got virtual machines up and running using `bhyve`.
+This weekend, I moved the system setup for my virtualization server into Ansible, and I got virtual machines up and running with `bhyve`.
 I hit a small bump when combining the two that I wanted to share.
-I also wanted to rave just a bit about my experience trying `bhyve`.
+I'd also like to rave a bit about my experience trying `bhyve`.
 It's amazing!

 <!--more-->